crate/azure-iotedge-cratedb-sample/README.md

 12. Right click on the device and select “Copy Device Connection String” from the Menu.
 13. Go to the Vagrant folder of the project, for me it is `cd /gn/git/azure-iotedge-cratedb-sample/vagrant`.
 14. Modify the `config.template.yaml` to use your Device Connection String and rename it to `config.yaml`.
+15. Copy the contents of `.env.template` into a new file `.env`.
+The default settings work out of the box for the vagrant box.
-15. Right click on `deployment.template.json` and click on 'Build IoT Edge Solution'.
+16. Right click on `deployment.template.json` and click on 'Build IoT Edge Solution'.
-16. Go to the config folder, right click on `deployment.amd64.json` and click on 'Create Deployment for Single Device'.
+17. Go to the config folder, right click on `deployment.amd64.json` and click on 'Create Deployment for Single Device'.
-15. In your terminal, start Vagrant by `vagrant up`.
+18. In your terminal, start Vagrant by `vagrant up`.
-16. Open the shh by running `vagrant ssh`.
+19. Open the shh by running `vagrant ssh`.
-17. Restart the service inside the VM by `sudo systemctl restart iotedge`.
+20. Restart the service inside the VM by `sudo systemctl restart iotedge`.

 ## Configuring the local database